The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Description of Algorithms

-\textbf{Architecture}: We adapt the 2.5D sketch estimation from MarrNet~\cite{wu2017marrnet} for continual training which we referred to as C-MarrNet.
-The backbone architecture for C-MarrNet is a U-ResNet18 with the ResNet18 image encoder initialized with ILSVRC-2014 pre-trained weights.
+\textbf{Architecture}: We adapt the 2.5D sketch estimation from MarrNet~\cite{wu2017marrnet} for continual training.
+The backbone architecture for MarrNet is a U-ResNet18 with the ResNet18 image encoder initialized with ILSVRC-2014 pre-trained weights.

-\textbf{Loss functions}: We use MSE as the loss function for depth and normals prediction and BCE as the loss function for silhouette prediction.
+\textbf{Loss functions}: We use MSE as the loss function for depth and normals prediction.

-\textbf{Metrics}: We use MSE as the main error for depth and normals prediction and Intersection-over-Union (IoU) for silhouette prediction.
 Specifically,

 where $I$ and $\hat{I}$ are the ground truth and predicted images respectively.